 Chilean miner Doña Inés de Collahuasi is the country’s fourth largest copper producer and held the world's sixth largest reserves.
 Its operation consists of two main porphyry copper deposits, Ujina and Rosario, as well as a smaller deposit called Huinquintipa that contains only sulfide mineralization and copper oxides.
-Collahuasi has an expected mine life of more than 50 years.
-It processes copper sulphide and oxide ores to produce copper concentrates and cathodes, respectively.
-Its on-site facilities include open pit mines, concentrator plant, SX-EW plant, and a 203km pipeline to transport concentrate from the mine to the port of Punta Patache, 60km south of Iquique in northern Chile.
-Collahuasi is controlled by Glencore and Anglo American, both with a 44% share.
+Collahuasi, which has an expected mine life of more than 50 years, processes copper sulphides and oxide ores to produce copper concentrates and cathodes, respectively.
+Its on-site facilities include open pit mines, a concentrator plant, a SX-EW plant, and a 203km pipeline to transport concentrates from the mine to the port of Punta Patache, 60km south of Iquique, in northern Chile.
+Collahuasi is controlled by Swiss-based giant Glencore and UK company Anglo American, both with a 44% share.
 The remainder belongs to Japan Collahuasi Resources B.V, a Japanese consortium led by Mitsui and also comprised by Nipón Mining & Metals and Mitsui Mining & Smelting.

 Award-winning and trusted the world over, Business News Americas is the only English and Spanish business intelligence resource for project , news , analysis and business contacts focused on and produced in Latin America.
-This company profile is one of thousands of companies included in the BNamericas directory of active and up-and-coming companies, including HudBay Minerals , Hot Chili and IRL Contact us today!
+This company profile is one of thousands of companies included in the BNamericas directory of active and up-and-coming companies, including Komatsu , Luna Gold and Teck Contact us today!
 Phone:+56 (2) 2941-0300